For Quality Glass Solutions Call 03 348 7778 | Email onlinesales@stakeglass.co.nz

 For housing, initially, aluminium frames will require more thermally efficient glass (double glazing with a high-quality Low E pane and an argon gas fill between) to meet the minimum requirements.

-Our Low E glass, Planitherm Ultra N and Cool-Lite both meet compliance with the new requirements.
+Our Low E glass, Planitherm Ultra N meets compliance with the new requirements.
 For more information, click here